 Call

 The past two years of online teaching have forced educators to reconfigure their pedagogical practice.
 As a result, we have been obliged to look at academia in practical ways.
 However, the higher education sector has never only been about delivering classes.
 It has also never existed in isolation.
-It teaches students the skills of their disciplines – from art, design, the social sciences and the humanities, to health studies, environmental sciences, technology and engineering.
-It prepares them for a world of work and practice.
-In the process, it seeks to ‘transform’ them – opening them to the myriad possibilities education brings.
+It supports its local community and teaches students the skills they need to succeed outside the academy, whether life skills or the technical knowledge of their professions.
+So, in preparing students for a world of work we also help ‘transform’ them – opening them to the myriad possibilities education brings across different aspects of their lives.

 Considered in this context there are multiple issues we need to consider.
-How we support entry level students.
+How we support adult education.
 How we develop disciplinary knowledge and expertise.
 How we avoid thinking in silos.
 How we foster critical self-reflection and lifelong learning.
 In a technologically fluid world, how do we keep up with changing uses of media?
 How do educators stay ‘connected’ with modes of student learning?
-How do we respond to cultural expectations?
+How do we respond to specific community or cultural needs?

 All this is connected to the ‘world outside’.
 The professionals we ‘produce’ will engage with communities.
 In the best of cases, they will transform them.
 They will also work with industry – whether in the built environment, the creative industries, the cultural sector, or the worlds of health and education.
 How then, do we prepare our students for the social and workplace issues and players they will meet?
 In short, how are we contributing to the transformative experience of education?